Polynomial growth of holomorphic extensions of orbit maps of $K$-finite vectors at the boundary of the crown: Holomorphic extension of -finite functions

 \end{itemize} } \end{defin} \begin{rem} \rm{Suppose $P\in \End(\Gamma^\infty(M,X))$ is an elliptic linear differential operator on an analytic complex vector bundle $X\epi M$ with typical fibre $V$.
-Then the characterstic variety of $P$ is clearly empty.
+Then, the characteristic variety of $P$ is empty.
 Suppose $f\in \Gamma^\infty(M,X)$ satisfies the differential equation $Pf=0$.
 Then \cite[Thm.
 8.6.1]{H\"or89} implies that, for the analytic wave front set $\text{WF}_A(f)$ of $f$, one has

 and thus $f$ is analytic since its analytic wave front set is empty.
-We refer to this as the \textit{analytic Elliptic Regularity Theorem}.
+We refer to this as the \textit{Analytic Elliptic Regularity Theorem}.
 We refer to \cite[Section 8.2]{H\"or89} for the definition of wave front sets on manifolds and wave front sets of sections as well as to \cite[Section 8.4]{H\"or89} for the definition of the analytic wave front set.
 Note that \cite[Thm.
-8.6.1]{H\"or89} is stated for functions on an analytic manifold but is readily seen to apply to sections of analytic complex vector bundles as well since the ellipticity condition guarantees that the wave front sets of all components of the section $f$ in a local trivialization have empty analytic wave front set.
+8.6.1]{H\"or89} is stated for functions on an analytic manifold but is readily seen to apply to sections of analytic complex vector bundles as well since the ellipticity condition guarantees that the wavefront sets of all components of the section $f$ in a local trivialization have empty analytic wave front set.
 Another aspect of \cite[Thm.
 8.6.1]{H\"or89} is that in the proof the radius of convergence of the Taylor series of the components of the section $f$ only depends on $P$ and $Pf$.
-In particular, for every point $x\in M$, there exists an open neighbourhood $U$ and a local trivialization around $U$ such that the Taylor series of all solutions $f$ of $Pf=0$ in this local trivialization converges. } \end{rem} After having introduced the necessary concepts from the theory of Partial Differential Equations, we introduce the geometric setting.
-Throughout, let $G$ be a connected semisimple Lie group with \textbf{not necessarily} finite center. \begin{rem} \rm{Recall the complex crown domain $\Xi\subseteq G_\C/K_\C$ (cf. (\ref{EqCrown})) and note that $\Xi$ only depends on the Lie algebra $\g$ since one can prove that
+In particular, for every point $x\in M$, there exists an open neighbourhood $U$ and a local trivialization around $U$ such that the Taylor series of all solutions $f$ of $Pf=0$ in this local trivialization converges. } \end{rem} \begin{rem} \rm{(a) Let $G$ be a connected semisimple Lie group.
+Consider the linear operators $L_X,R_X:C^\infty(G)\to C^\infty(G)$, for $X\in \g$, defined as